musios-app/spotify-playlist-to-gigperformer/README.md

 # spotify-playlist-to-gigperformer

-Generate a skeleton Gig Performer Gig File from a Spotify playlist.
+Generate a skeleton Gig Performer Gig file from a Spotify playlist.
+The Gig file contains

+* Gig Performer 5 format
+* Set list with each song from the Spotify playlist (to a max of 100 tracks)
+* Some metadata for the playlist in a comment in the Gig script
+* Each song has the name and artist(s)
+* GP defaults are used for tempo (120bpm), key (C major), time signature (4/4)

+Unfortunately, in late 2024 Spotify withdrew a "feature" API which contained very useful information such as key, time signature, tempo, style and more.
+They say they will launch something new and better - who knows!

 ## Environment